Logo - Life.Understood.

 through scenario-based reflection and systems awareness.

-Readers may move between these materials freely.
+Readers may move freely between these materials as their understanding deepens.

 Closing Reflection